utility

 This project follows Semantic Versioning (<major>.<minor>.<patch>).
 In general, this means that the version number is incremented based on the type of changes made:

-Major Version Changes
+Major Version Changes (BC breaks)

-Minor Version Changes
+Minor Version Changes (allowed)

-Patch Version Changes
+Patch Version Changes (allowed)

-Public API Stability:
+Public API Stability

-There are some exceptions which are not covered by the backward compatibility promise.
+There are some exceptions to the backward compatible promise:

-Security fixes and Critical bug fixes
+Security Fixes and Critical Bug Fixes

 Internal Code

-Unreleased
+Unreleased Code

 Named Arguments